Hannankhan203/Hannankhan203/README.md

 ## 🎯 Goals for 2025

-- Improve skills in backend development.
+- Improve skills in frontend and backend development, C++, Java and start learning Python.
 - Contribute to open-source projects.
 - Complete Cisco Certification in advance JavaScript.